scholarslab/CodeLab/Week13/lesson.md

 Okay, let's do this.
 Let's try scraping the [Scholars' Lab blog page](https://scholarslab.lib.virginia.edu/blog/)

 First, we should have pipenv install another library to help us grab websites.
-There are some good built-in ways to download things from the web, but one of the easiest to use and most popular is the third party library Requests (coincidentally by Kenneth Reitz, the same guy who wrote Pipenv).
+There are some good built-in ways to download things from the web, but one of the easiest to use and most popular is the third party library Requests (coincidentally by Kenneth Reitz, the same guy who wrote Pipenv), the same library we used to access APIs.

-After we do that, we can download our website using this code:
+We can use it to download our website using this simple code:

 ```python
 import requests